Bulletproof Thanksgiving: Pumpkin Spice Latte, Cauliflower Mash, Cupcake Recipes

 Eating Bulletproof means eating both delicious and nutritious food.
 Here’s what’s on the menu this Thanksgiving – the full recipes are below.

-Several of these recipes are straight out of The Bulletproof Diet Book (it’s your last week to order it now on Amazon and receive 3 free bonus items if you do).
+Several of these recipes are straight out of The Bulletproof Diet Book.
 Some of them, I concocted just as special Thanksgiving Day treats.

 The most important thing to do on Thanksgiving – aside from eat, of course?